CNS-OIST/STEPS_Validation/vesicles/visualization/README.md

 #Visualizations of vesicle models in STEPS with three examples.

 These models are shown in Supplementary Movies 1,2,3 of:
-Iain Hepburn, Jules Lallouette, Weiliang Chen, Andrew R. Gallimore, Sarah Y. Nagasawa, Erik De Schutter: Vesicle and reaction-diffusion hybrid modeling with STEPS.
+Iain Hepburn, Jules Lallouette, Weiliang Chen, Andrew R. Gallimore, Sarah Y. Nagasawa-Soeda, Erik De Schutter: Vesicle and reaction-diffusion hybrid modeling with STEPS.
 Communications Biology (in press)

 1. Active transport on virtual cytoskeleton 'Paths'